masterbtc/documentation-1/docs/markdown/pages/Claim.md

 *user data object properties*

-the **name** property contains the name of a user data.
+The **name** property contains the name of a user data.
 It can be a string of any kind.
-The **value** property contains the actual user data.
-The **nonce** is needed for unique leaf hash generation.
+The **value** property contains the actual user data, and the **nonce** is needed for unique leaf hash generation.

 ### Hashes

 As described above, an entity/user should be able to create a claim with a subset of one's user data.
 To achieve this, a [hash tree](https://en.wikipedia.org/wiki/Merkle_tree) based on the user data is created and added to the claim.

-To prevent an attacker from recreating the root hash based on collected data, every user data is appended with a unique nonce.
-This leads to different root hashes even if two user data contain the same name and value.
+To prevent an attacker from recreating the root hash based on collected data, every user data bundle includes a unique nonce, which leads to different root hashes even if two user data contain the same name and value.

 A flat tree structure with an order of n and a depth of 2 should be used: